-Content that attracts and resonates with the right audience must focus on what your customer needs most.
-Whether you’re creating a headline for your homepage, a topic for your new white paper, or overhauling your corporate brand position and message, if you can’t connect with your customers’ pains and help them see how you or your products can solve them, they’ll move along quickly.
+Whether you’re creating a headline for your homepage, a topic for your new white paper, or overhauling your corporate brand position and message, you must connect with your customers’ pains and help them see how your products or services can solve them.

 In short, McDonald’s wanted to increase milkshake sales.
 They initially thought customers wanted exciting new flavors, but after leading by messaging their variety, they saw little increases in sales.
 Through an in-depth customer study and a series of customer interviews, Clayton Christensen, a researcher hired by McDonalds found that “half the fast-food chain's milkshake buyers turn out to be early morning commuters with a long, boring drive, who need some way to stay engaged with life.
 The other half are dads in the afternoon, buying a treat for their children.“ As a result, leading with messaging the ease of packaging and quick pickup options are what actually connected with customers pain points and helped to boost sales.